Paula Scher: Film and television

-Branding & Identities Systems
+Branding and identity systems

 The Public Theater

 In 1994, Scher was the first designer to create a new identity and promotional graphics system for The Public Theater, a program that became the turning point of identity in designs that influence much of the graphic design created for theatrical promotion and for cultural institutions in general.

-Based on the challenge to raise public awareness and attendance at the Public Theater along with trying to appeal to a more diverse demographic, Scher created a graphic language that reflected street typography and graffiti-like juxtaposition.
-In 1995, Scher and her Pentagram team created promotional campaigns for the Public Theater's production of Savion Glover's Bring in 'da Noise, Bring in 'da Funk that featured the wood typefaces used throughout The Public Theater's identity.
-Scher was inspired by Rob Ray Kelly's American Wood Types and the Victorian theater's poster when she created the cacophony of disparate wood typefaces, silhouetted photographs and bright flat colors for the theater's posters and billboard.
-Scher limited her colors to two or three while highlighted the play's title and theater logo that surrounded the tap artist in a typographical be-bop.
-The design was to appeal to a broad audience from the inner cities to the outer boroughs, especially those who hadn't been attracted to theater.
+Based on the challenge to raise public awareness and attendance at the Public Theater, along with trying to appeal to a more diverse demographic, Scher created a graphic language that reflected street typography and graffiti-like juxtaposition.
+In 1995, Scher and her Pentagram team created promotional posters for the Public Theater's production of Savion Glover's Bring in 'da Noise, Bring in 'da Funk featuring typography inspired by wood type, used throughout the Public Theater's identity.
+These posters were inspired by Rob Roy Kelly's American Wood Types and Victorian theater posters, and combined disparate wood typefaces, silhouetted photographs, and vibrant, flat colors.
+Scher limited use of colors to two or three, while highlighting the play title and Public Theater logo.
+The design was intended to appeal to a broad audience, especially to those who had not been familiar with the theater.

-From 1993 to 2005, Scher worked closely with George C. Wolfe, The Public's producer and Oskar Eustis, who joined as artistic director during the fiftieth anniversary in 2005, on the development of posters, ads, and distinct identities.
-As part of the anniversary campaign, the identity was redrawn using the font Akzidenz Grotesk.
-The word "theater" was dropped and emphasis was placed on the word "public".
-By 2008, the identity was even more definitive as it used a font called Knockout, created by Hoefler & Frere-Jones, which provided affordable and accessible productions.
+From 1993 to 2005, Scher worked closely with George C. Wolfe, The Public's producer, and Oskar Eustis, who joined as artistic director during the 50th anniversary in 2005, on the development of posters, ads, and distinct identities.
+As part of the anniversary campaign, the Public Theater logo was redrawn using the font Akzidenz Grotesk.
+The word "theater" was dropped from the logotype, and emphasis was placed on the word "Public".
+By 2008, the identity was revised with a font called Knockout, created by Hoefler & Frere-Jones.